 There are two types of trusts and they determine how selling property in a trust is done:

 A revocable trust (also called a living trust) is a trust wherein the terms of the trust can be changed and modified by the grantor after its creation.
 This can include adding or removing beneficiaries or changing how the assets held in the trust should be managed.
+In short, the trust agreement can be modified by the creator.

-An irrevocable trust is a trust that cannot be modified after it was created, unless the beneficiaries consent to the modifications.
+An irrevocable trust is a trust that cannot be modified after it was created unless the beneficiaries consent to the modifications.
 Once the grantor has created the trust, all control is effectively given over to the trustee and they no longer own the assets.

 Because a grantor relinquishes control over the trust if they create an irrevocable trust, it may seem like a revocable trust is the better option.
-However, an irrevocable trust has two advantages: 1. the assets are not subject to estate tax after the grantor’s death; 2. the assets in the trust are protected from creditors.
+However, an irrevocable trust has two advantages:

 Conversely, a house in a revocable trust is subject to estate tax after the grantor’s passing and creditors can sue the grantor and force the liquidation of assets to pay off certain debts.
 So, a revocable trust gives more control but provides less protection, while an irrevocable trust trades control for protection.